KaliedaRik/sc-screen-recorder/README.md

 The code relies on the [Scrawl-canvas](https://github.com/KaliedaRik/Scrawl-canvas) library, the minified version of which can be found in the `js/scrawl-canvas.js` file.
 Because there's no tool chain, updating SC means grabbing the latest minified version of the file and slapping it into the `js/` folder.

 ### Known issues
-+ The proof-of-concept makes use of the [Media Capture and Streams](https://developer.mozilla.org/en-US/docs/Web/API/Media_Capture_and_Streams_API) API's [getDisplayMedia()](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getDisplayMedia) function, which is not widely supported.
++ The MVP makes use of the [Media Capture and Streams](https://developer.mozilla.org/en-US/docs/Web/API/Media_Capture_and_Streams_API) API's [getDisplayMedia()](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getDisplayMedia) function, which is not widely supported.
 It should work on latest desktop Chrome/Edge/Firefox/Safari, but will currently fail on Android Chrome, iOS Safari, etc. See the [Can I Use website](https://caniuse.com/?search=getDisplayMedia) for latest details.

-+ The proof-of-concept makes use of Google's selfie-segmentation [MediaPipe solution](https://ai.google.dev/edge/mediapipe/solutions/guide).
++ The MVP makes use of Google's selfie-segmentation [MediaPipe solution](https://ai.google.dev/edge/mediapipe/solutions/guide).
 The code is not very efficient at the moment ... but needs must.